gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-require-description-options-2"></a>
 #### Options

+An options object may have any of the following properties:

 - `contexts` - Set to a string or array of strings representing the AST context where you wish the rule to be applied (e.g., `ClassDeclaration` for ES6 classes).
+- `exemptedBy` - Array of tags (e.g., `['type']`) whose presence on the document block avoids the need for a `@description`.
 - `noDefaults` - By default, `contexts` will permit `ArrowFunctionExpression`, `FunctionDeclaration`, and `FunctionExpression`.
 Set this instead to `true` to have `contexts` override these.